the-turing-way/the-turing-way/project_management/jupyter-workshop-application-20191215.md

 Participants who have helped to design and build this application include (in alphabetical order):

 * Tania Allard: Senior Developer Advocate at Microsoft UK and Fellow for the Python Software Foundation, organiser of mentored sprints for diverse beginners since 2017.
-* Evelina Gabasova: Priniciple Data Scientist at The Alan Turing Institute and Microsoft "Most Valuable Profssional" in Developer Technologies since 2016.
+* Evelina Gabasova: Principle Data Scientist at The Alan Turing Institute and Microsoft "Most Valuable Profssional" in Developer Technologies since 2016.
 * Sarah Gibson: Research Software Engineer at The Alan Turing Institute and operator for Project Binder and mybinder.org.
-* Tony Hirst: Senior Lecturer in the School of Computing and Communications at The Open University and editor of the Tracking Jupyter newsletter
+* Tony Hirst: Senior Lecturer in the School of Computing and Communications at The Open University and editor of the Tracking Jupyter newsletter.
 * Iain Hrynaszkiewicz: Publisher in Open Research at PLOS interested in incorporating open infrastructure into academic publishing.
-* Ian Hawke: Associate Professor in the Department of Mathematical Sciences at the University of Southampton with five years experience teaching (live coding and previously created) with jupyter notebooks Teaching (live coding and prepping teaching materials).
+* Ian Hawke: Associate Professor in the Department of Mathematical Sciences at the University of Southampton with five years experience teaching (live coding and previously created) with Jupyter notebooks Teaching (live coding and prepping teaching materials).
 * Martin O'Reilly: Director of Research Engineering at The Alan Turing Institute and lead investigator for data safe havens in the cloud which facilitates secure data science using open infrastructure.
 * Tomas Petricek: Lecturer in the School of Computing and lead developer of Wrattler, an extensible, reproducible and polyglot notebook which can be accessed as an extension for JupyterLab.
-* Ian Stuart and Bert Robberechts: Software Engineers at EDINA, the centre for digital expertise and online service delivery at the University of Edinburgh, JupyterHub service providers, contributors nbgrader, and experts in accessibility work for Jupyter notebooks.
+* Ian Stuart and Bert Robberechts: Software Engineers at EDINA, the centre for digital expertise and online service delivery at the University of Edinburgh, JupyterHub service providers, contributors to nbgrader, and experts in accessibility work for Jupyter notebooks.
-* Kirstie Whitaker: research fellow at The Alan Turing Institute and lead developer of The Turing Way, a series of Jupyter Books detailing open and inclusive data science practices.
+* Kirstie Whitaker: Research Fellow at The Alan Turing Institute and lead developer of The Turing Way, a series of Jupyter Books detailing open and inclusive data science practices.

 We have designed the two day workshop to support 25 participants (10 from London, 15 from around the UK).
-If this application is funded we will recruit experienced Jupyter contributors across the UK to ensure the conversation is representative of as diverse and representative a community as possible.
+If this application is funded we will recruit experienced Jupyter contributors across the UK to ensure the conversation is representative of as diverse a community as possible.

 **These participants support our goal of building connections of existing Jupyter community members within the UK to facilitate and grow contributions in the future.**

 At least eight of the workshop participants will be asked to stay to support between 25 and 30 new contributors at the mentored sprint.
-These people will likely be members of other open source communities who are passionate about Project Jupyter but have never contributed, or team members in STEM fields who have relavent expertise but who have never contributed to open source projects.
+These people will likely be members of other open source communities who are passionate about Project Jupyter but have never contributed, or team members in STEM fields who have relevent expertise but who have never contributed to open source projects.
-We will select these participants through an open and transparent application process that will prioritise participation of black and indiginous people of colour (BIPOC), LGBTQ+ people, disabled and neurodivergent people, people from low socioeconomic status groups, and people with non-technical expertise (such as marketing, advocacy, documentation, communication and project management).
+We will select these participants through an open and transparent application process that will prioritise participation of black and indigenous people of colour (BIPOC), LGBTQ+ people, disabled and neurodivergent people, people from low socioeconomic status groups, and people with non-technical expertise (such as marketing, advocacy, documentation, communication and project management).

 **These participants support our goal of bringing in new contributors to the Jupyter community and removing barriers to their participation through specific mentored support.**